———————————————

 Then she goes back to work.
 Jordis who evidently guessed my intentions tells me her brothers (who weren't there this time) wouldn't want a woman with a child anyway.
 I shrug and reply someone may know someone who would.
 It never hurts to get to know people.

-After an hour and a half of talking to people and shopping and such, me and my followers travel to Haafingar Stormcloak Camp and then Solitud.
+After an hour and a half of talking to people and shopping and such, me and my followers travel to the Haafingar Stormcloak Camp and then Solitud.

 This time, the crowds of Solitud feel oppressive to me.
 I'm not enjoying myself.
 There are uncomfortably many people around me all the time.
 Maybe I'm just feeling under the weather.
 Speaking of weather, it's still sunny and nice as we walk around shopping and socializing.